FlowFuse/website/src/blog/2023/04/community-news-04.md

 If you would like to include a map in your next project Worldmap is a really good place to start.
 You can pass coordinates in to set the map to a location or you can use the built in search tool to find a location.
 As a user manipulates the map a stream of updated coordinates can be passed back to your flows to trigger additional actions.
 It's a really useful tool, take a [look here](https://flows.nodered.org/node/node-red-contrib-web-worldmap).

 ## Join Our Team
 FlowForge is expanding our team.
-We have two openings right now:
+Check out the current openings:

 * **[Developer Advocate - Manufacturing & Industrial Automation](https://boards.greenhouse.io/flowforge/jobs/4798023004)**